kylefmohr/pysky/README.md

 In [6]: profile.displayName
 Out[6]: "It's The Weekend 😌"

-In [7]: # this call won't require a call to the API because the record has been saved ...: profile = bsky.get_user_profile(profile.handle)
+In [7]: # this won't require a call to the API because the record has been saved ...: profile = bsky.get_user_profile(profile.handle)
 ```